 Few upgrades add as much punch to your PC as installing a new graphics card.
 It can transform your PC from a system that chokes on lightweight games into a monster that churns through even the most visually punishing titles with ease.

 But you need to get that new hardware up and running before you’re able to bask in enhanced graphics glory.
 Here's how to upgrade your existing computer with a new GPU, from basic buying considerations to step-by-step installation instructions.

 Graphics card buying considerations

 Simply deciding which graphics card you want is a complex and nuanced discussion, as both AMD and Nvidia offer choices for virtually every budget from sub-$100 to $1,000-plus.
 In general, you want the graphics card that offers the most bang for your buck, though you’ll also want to consider a card’s noise, heat, and power consumption.
-While graphics card recommendations are outside the scope of this article, PCWorld’s massive graphics card review roundup can help you make an informed decision no matter how much money you have to spend.
+While graphics card recommendations are outside the scope of this article, PCWorld’s massive graphics card buying guide can help you make an informed decision no matter how much money you have to spend.

 Next make sure your computer has the proper hardware to support your new card.

 The most common problem that people run into is an inadequate power supply: Either it can't supply enough wattage, or it doesn't have enough available PCI-E power connectors.
 As a rule of thumb, your power supply should be rated from double the power consumption of your graphics card.
 For example if you purchased a R9 290X—a video card that draws 300 watts—you should have a power supply that can provide at least 600 watts of power and has both 8-pin and 6-pin PCI-E power connectors.

 Further reading: How to pick the best PC power supply